MicrosoftDocs/azure-devops-docs/docs/accounts/connect-account-to-aad.md

 A: Clear the browser cache and delete any cookies for the session.

-#### Q What if my work items are indicating that the users aren’t valid?
+#### Q What if my work items are indicating that the users aren't valid?

 A: Clear the browser cache and delete any cookies for the session.

-#### Q Why can’t I make purchases after connecting to a directory?
+#### Q Why can't I make purchases after connecting to a directory?

-A: By changing the directory associated with your Azure subscription to the directory your VSTS account uses, you’ll be able to make purchases again.
+A: By changing the directory associated with your Azure subscription to the directory your VSTS account uses, you'll be able to make purchases again.
 [Learn more](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-how-subscriptions-associated-directory).

 ![Select Azure subscription](_img/connect-account-to-aad/select-azure-subscription.png)